Unleash/unleash/website/docs/topics/feature-flags/democratize-feature-flag-access.md

 title: 9.
 Choose open by default.
 Democratize feature flag access.
 ---

-Allowing engineers and product owners to have open access to a feature flagging system is essential for effective development, debugging, and decision-making.
-Both groups should have access to the system, along with access to the codebase and  visibility into configuration changes:
+Allowing engineers, product owners, and even technical support to have open access to a feature flagging system is essential for effective development, debugging, and decision-making.
+These groups should have access to the system, along with access to the codebase and  visibility into configuration changes:

 1. **Debugging and Issue Resolution**: